 GEORGE BURCHETT

-In town Tonight - A Series of 50 Cards.
+In Town Tonight - A Series of 50 Cards.

-Apparently the art of tattooing changes with the times and Mr.George Burchett tells us that his work now consists chiefly in giving people permanent complexions, eyebrows, eyelashes, red lips, etc., whereas in former years it chiefly entailed tattooing soldiers and sailors with various designs.
+Rear of the card reads - IN TOWN TO NIGHT GEORGE BURCHETT Tattooist Apparently the art of tattooing changes with the times and Mr.George Burchett tells us that his work now consists chiefly in giving people permanent complexions, eyebrows, eyelashes, red lips, etc., whereas in former years it chiefly entailed tattooing soldiers and sailors with various designs.
 He has had many unusual cases.
 He tattooed one man’s face in the fashion of a zebra, and this subject now makes a living by exhibiting himself.
 A cab driver once came to him to have the colour taken out of his face; this Mr. Burchett did by tattooing.

 ISSUED BY THE IMPERIAL TOBACCO CO